Jones, Brian (2019). Social Capital in American Life. Palgrave Macmillan.

 Payne, Allison A. (2018).
 Creating and Sustaining a Positive and Communal School Climate: Contemporary Research, Present Obstacles, and Future Directions.
 National Institute of Justice Report.
 U.S. Department of Justice.

 Payne, Allison Ann and Kelly Welch.
 (2016).
-Schools in the lifecourse: The case for focusing on school- and education-related influences in developmental theory and research.
+The centrality of schools in the lifecourse: The case for focusing on school-related influences in developmental theory and research.
 Deviant Behavior, 37, 748-760.

 Remster, Brianna and Cody Warner.
 (2018).
 Residential Insecurities and Neighborhood Quality Following Incarceration.
 In Beth Huebner and Natasha Frost (Eds), Handbook of Corrections and Sentencing, Volume 3.
 Routledge.

-Welch, Kelly (Forthcoming).
+Welch, Kelly.
+(2018).
 The effect of minority threat on risk management and the “new disciplinology” in schools.
-Journal of Criminal Justice.
+Journal of Criminal Justice, 59, 12-17.

-Welch, Kelly and Allison Ann Payne (Forthcoming).
+Welch, Kelly and Allison Ann Payne.
+(2018).
 Zero tolerance school policies.
 In Jo Deakin, Emmeline Taylor, and Aaron Kupchik (Eds.)
-Handbook of School Security, Surveillance and Punishment.
-Palgrave Macmillan.
+The Palgrave International Handbook of School Discipline, Surveillance, and Social Control.
+Palgrave Macmillan, Charm.

 Welch, Kelly.
 (2016).
 Middle Eastern terrorist stereotypes and anti-terror policy support: The effect of perceived minority threat.
 Race and Justice, 6, 117-145.